-Section 4.
+Section 3.
 Court Time

-- A. Court time will be paid at time and one-half when the officer is not on their regular assignment.
-A captain on court time will be compensated a minimum of three (3) hours at time and one-half, and for every remaining hour after the initial three (3) hours at the same rate of time and one-half (1.5). - B. An employee who has been instructed to remain on standby for court appearance purposes during the employee's off-duty hours shall be paid one-half the straight time hourly rate for each hour on standby up to a maximum of eight (8) hours of standby duty in any one day.
+- A. Court time will be paid at time and one-half when the officer is not on his regular assignment.
+An officer on court time will be compensated a minimum of three (3) hours at time and one-half. - B. An employee who has been instructed to remain on standby for court appearance purposes during the employee's off-duty hours shall be paid one-half the straight time hourly rate for each hour on standby up to a maximum of eight (8) hours of standby duty in any one day.
 A minimum payment of one (1) hour straight time shall be paid for all standby assignments.
 When an employee is required to stand by for eight (8) hours, the employee shall receive four (4) hours plus one (1) additional hour at straight time.
 If an officer does go to court he will be paid for the court time indicated in Section A and not receive standby time pay. - C. Bargaining unit members may report directly to court without prior check in at the police station.
-Members are still required to document their attendance at the court house and submit documentation to the Department. - D. If a court appearance is contiguous with the end of the Captain's shift, court time shall be compensated in accordance with subsection 4(A) above.
+Members are still required to document their attendance at the court house and submit documentation to the Department.